Leverhulme Trust

 The Leverhulme Trust (/ˈliːvərhjuːm/) is a large national grant-making organisation in the United Kingdom.
-It was established in 1925 under the will of the 1st Viscount Leverhulme (1851–1925), with the instruction that its resources should be used to support "scholarships for the purposes of research and education."
+It was established in 1925 under the will of the 1st Viscount Leverhulme (1851–1925), with the instruction that its resources should be used to cover certain trade charities and support "scholarships for the purposes of research and education."
+Over time, it has come to focus on the latter aim.

-It is based in London and is a registered charity under English law.
+The Trust is based in London and is a registered charity under English law.

+The current Chair of the Trust is Alan Jope CBE.

 Activities

-Since its foundation in 1925, the Trust has provided funding for research projects, fellowships, studentships, bursaries and prizes; it operates across all the academic disciplines, the intention being to support talented individuals as they realise their personal vision in research and professional training.
+Since its foundation in 1925, the Trust has provided funding for research projects, fellowships, studentships, bursaries and prizes.
+It operates across all academic disciplines with the intention of supporting individuals in research and professional training.

-With annual funding of some £100 million, the Trust is amongst the largest all-subject providers of research funding in the UK.
+Dispensing over £100 million a year, the Trust is one of the largest providers of research funding in the UK.

 The Trust places special weight on: